Stopping distances explained

 How important are tyres to braking?

-Because they’re the only part of the car that’s in contact with the road, tyres are another important factor in your braking distance.
+Because they’re the only part of the car that’s in contact with the road, tyres are a hugely important factor in your braking distance.
 Legally, they should have at least 1.6mm of tread, but we advise not going below 3mm.
 Tyre pressures should be checked at least once a month, too, to ensure your tyres are performing at their best.

 How does rain affect braking distance?